Some commonly used built-in tags.

 Template inheritanceextends

-The inheritance of templates is a bit like the master in PowerPoint, where we define a skeleton, write an entire page, most of which does not need to be changed, and the parts that need to be changed are wrapped with block tags:
+The template inheritance is a bit like a master in PPT, where we define a skeleton, write a whole page, most of which does not need to be changed, and the parts that need to be changed are wrapped with block tags:

 {% block title %}